Connecting to Google Analytics

 - After you have selected all the relevant tables, click Done.
 The tables are added to your schema.

-See Customizing Google Analytics and AdWords Tables for in-depth info on controlling your Google Analytics tables.
+See Customizing Google Analytics and Google Ads Tables for in-depth info on controlling your Google Analytics tables.

 Avoiding Sampling in Google Analytics